-Scientists have isolated some genes that, if mutated, seem to cause breast cancer: breast cancer gene 1 (BRCA1) and breast cancer gene 2 (BRCA2).
-These genes comprise up to 10 percent of breast cancer patients.
-However, experts don’t know what makes up the biochemical cascade that causes changes in a woman’s genes.
+Scientists have isolated some genes that, if mutated, seem to contribute to the development of breast cancer.
+These are breast cancer gene 1 (BRCA1) and breast cancer gene 2 (BRCA2).
+These genes are found in up to 10 percent of people with breast cancer.
+However, even in the presence of these mutated genes, experts don’t know what causes the additional biochemical events that are required in order for breast cancer to develop.

 Women of European background are most likely to be diagnosed with breast cancer.
 However, African American women are more likely to die from the disease.
 Breast cancer is also the No. 1 cause of cancer death in Hispanic women.

 Some physical characteristics have shown to increase a woman’s risk for breast cancer.
 These include:

 - periods that begin before age 12 (early menses)